RandolphVI/Graph2Seq/README.md

 ### Data Format

-This repository can be used in other datasets by two ways:
+This repository can be used in other datasets in two ways:

 1. Modify your datasets into the same format of the sample.
 2. Modify the data preprocess code in `data_helpers.py`.

-Anyway, it should depends on what your data and task are.
+Anyway, it should depend on what your data and task are.

 ## Network Structure